 The facts that it didn’t heat up my kitchen and that the hardest part of the whole procedure was keeping myself from eating it before it was done were just gravy.
 My word, friends, it was so good.

-So good, in fact, that I made a double batch again later that week and plan on making it for company when we receive a houseful of family for my brother’s wedding next month.
-It’ll be just thing; set it up and let it cook while running around for rehearsals, making the wedding cake, and trying to get five boys who’d rather not see the inside of a shower ready for their uncle’s wedding.
-Pray for me folks.
-It’s the getting the boys ready that’s giving me palpitations.
+So good, in fact, that I made a double batch again later that week and plan on making it for company when we receive a houseful next month.
+It’ll be just thing; set it up and let it cook while visiting and generally relaxing.
+THAT is how you welcome house guests.

 There is one grave danger attendant to making this recipe.
 It smells so good while cooking that there is a very real possibility that you will gnaw off your own leg of that of someone nearby.